-- 3 Select the Always on top check box to always display Trend as the top-most program on the computer desktop. - 4 Select the Display all tag timestamps in all data logs check box to include the time stamps for all tags in the data log. - In the Discrete log format area, configure how the values for discrete tags appear in the data log.
+- 3. Select Always on top to always display Trend as the top-most program on the computer desktop. - 4.
+Select Display all tag timestamps in all data logs to include the time stamps for all tags in the data log. - 5.
+In the Discrete log format area, configure how the values for discrete tags appear in the data log.
 Select Display actual numeric values to show the numeric value for the discrete tag, either 1 for the TRUE state or 0 for the FALSE state.
 Select Display associated messages to show the text associated with the TRUE or FALSE state of the discrete tag.
-For example, "On" or "Off," "Started" or "Stopped."
+For example, "On" or "Off," "Started" or "Stopped." - 6.
+In the Tag defaults area, configure how tag values appear in the chart.
+Changes to these settings are not applied until the next tag is added to the chart. - Decimal places The number of values that appear to the right of the decimal period.

-- In the Tag defaults area, configure how tag values appear in the chart.
-Changes to these settings are not applied until the next tag is added to the chart. - Decimal places The number of values that appear to the right of the decimal period. - Format The format for tag values, either decimal format or scientific format.
-For the scientific format, the value appears with an E denoting the exponent. - 7 By default, when you start the Trend application, it automatically reopens the trend files that were open when you closed it.
-Clear the Open documents on startup check box to disable this behavior. - 8 Click OK.
+- Format The format for tag values, either decimal format or scientific format.
+For the scientific format, the value appears with an E denoting the exponent. - Auto Precision If selected, the number of decimal places is automatically set based on the value range.
+When Auto Precision is selected, the Decimal places field is read-only. - 1.
+By default, when you start the Trend application, it automatically reopens the trend files that were open when you closed it.
+Clear the Open documents on startup check box to disable this behavior. - 2.
+Click OK.